Love potato salad? Learn how to make the best easy, creamy, simple potato salad with just a handful of ingredients.

 - Green onions (diced)

-Full printable recipe at the bottom of the post
+Full printable recipe with measurements and instructions at the bottom of the post in the recipe card.

 Step-By-Step Instructions for Potato Salad